PabloCorso/eol-decentralized-cup/README.md

 A problem with this approach is that it will favor trivial, easy and short levels over complex levels that are harder or longer to finish.
 This doesn't seem to be straightforward to avoid without manually censoring unwanted types of levels.

+To fix this we could require a minimum number of PRs for the level to start ranking in the list.
+For example, new levels must obtain 10 finishes by different kuskis to be added to the ranking.

 #### Only top X levels count in the result, using PRs ranking.
 Rank levels in a descending order, with the following calculation per level:
 - Sum all unique PRs on the level, meaning that shadow PRs count only once.
 This is to avoid favoring trivial levels where usually many players have the same PRs (e.g. Tutor1.lev).